tjsturos/qtools-bootstrap/README.md

 This repository contains scripts to help you set up, manage, and update the Quilibrium Bootstrap Client.

+## Prerequisites

+- Ubuntu 20.04 LTS or later
+- Git

+The script will automatically install Go 1.22.4 if it's not already present on your system.
+This is done using the `install-go.sh` script, which is part of the qtools-bootstrap repository.

 ## Quick Start

 To get started quickly, run the following command in your terminal: